-I would also like to recognize the contributions of our past General Counsel Mr. Daniel M. Taylor.
-Mr. Taylor's timely and well thought out advice has served the Board well over the years and 2022 was no exception.
-I would like to extend an enthusiastic welcome to Mr. Kyle McGee as our interim General Counsel to be appointed during the upcoming Board of Directors Meeting.
+I would also like to recognize the contributions of our General Counsel Mr. Kyle McGee.
+Mr. McGee's timely and well thought out advice has served the Board well during this past year.

 To all of those who have served the West Virginia Essential Property Insurance Association in any manner, I would like to offer my personal thanks and gratitude for all their years of service.